-A book fee of \$31.00 is assessed annually to cover the cost of certain curriculum materials.
-If you qualify for free or reduced lunches your material fee will be \$19.00.
+A book fee of \$30.00 is assessed annually to cover the cost of certain curriculum materials.
+If you qualify for reduced lunches your material fee will be \$18.00.
+If you qualify for free lunches, your fee will be waived.
 To qualify for fee forgiveness/reduction you must have been approved for a free/reduced benefit AND complete Parent Permissions to share that status in Infinite Campus.
 This fee can be paid in Infinite Campus or can also be given to the school secretary.